nestybox/sysbox/docs/developers-guide/build.md

 Refer to the cross-compilation section for more details if working on heterogenous scenarios.

+3) The following utilities must be installed:

-3) Docker must be installed natively (i.e., **not** with the Docker snap package).
+* Docker (installed natively, **not** with the Docker snap package).

   - See [below](#docker-installation) if you have a Docker snap installation and need to change it to a native installation.

+* Make
+* Git

 ## Cloning the Sysbox Repo

-Clone the repo with:
+Clone the repo with; don't forget the `--recursive` flag:

 ```
 git clone --recursive https://github.com/nestybox/sysbox.git
 ```

-Sysbox uses Go modules, so you should clone this into a directory that is outside your $GOPATH.
+Note: Sysbox uses Golang modules, so you should clone this into a directory that is outside your $GOPATH.

 ## The Sysbox Makefile